 Sauna suits are waterproof tracksuits that work to retain your body’s perspiration and heat levels while you work out.

-Sauna suits can encourage sweat losses that can be more significant than just regularly working out.
+Sauna suits can encourage sweat losses that are more significant than regularly working out.